 Driving Under the Influence

 Driving under the influence of cannabis remains a felony in all states.
-In Pennsylvania, a first offense can result in a maximum 6-month prison sentence and up to a $5,000 fine.
+In Pennsylvania, a first offense can result in a maximum six (6) month prison sentence and up to a $5,000 fine.
 Driving under the influence of medical marijuana is treated similarly to an alcohol DUI and therefore should

-Patients and caregivers can transport their medical marijuana within state lines as long as it is within their 30-day supply possession limit.
+Patients and caregivers can transport their medical marijuana within state lines if it is within their thirty (30) day supply possession limit.
 Like alcohol, the cannabis must be kept out of reach and in a closed, sealed container.

 Importing and Exporting Marijuana

 There are no clear rules regarding a patient or caregiver that obtained cannabis outside of the state.
-The state Department of Health will only advise in regards to the law within Pennsylvania.
-They do recommend that all purchases occur in state as well.
+The state Department of Health will only advise in regard to the law within Pennsylvania.
+They do recommend that all purchases occur in-state as well.

 Additionally, it is strictly illegal to transport medical cannabis from Pennsylvania across state lines.